LOCATION: Uttar Pradesh AREA: 461.02 kmē VILLAGES: 91 (1901) POPULATION: 33,307 (1931) RELIGION: Hindu

 - Yuvaraj Samarjeet Singh Judeo, born 1973.

 - Maharajkumari Niharika Raje, born 1975, married 11th December 2000, Tikka Dushyant Singh of Dholpur, and has issue.

 - Thakur Chandrabhan, he settled in the districts north of Kunch and Bhander and in time became a large zamindar, and a local magnate, married and had issue.

-- Thakur Daya Ram, married and had issue.
+- Thakur Daya Ram, he inherited the estates of his father, married and had issue.

 - Raja Naune Shah (qv)

 - Thakur Manu Singh, married and had issue.

 - Thakur Umaid Singh, married and had issue.